UFB Direct Priority Savings Account 2023 Review

 Enjoy Other Account Features While You're Earning Interest

-The main highlight of the UFB Direct Premium Savings Account is the competitive APY.
+The main highlight of the UFB Direct Priority Savings Account is the competitive APY.
 There are, however, some other reasons to consider opening one of these accounts.

 For example, you can deposit checks from anywhere instantly with the MyDeposit app.
 That's a huge plus if you value convenience when managing your savings.